A Reference Architecture for Designing Foundation Model based Systems: Architectural Design decisions

 The tasks that need to be performed by an FM can vary in complexity and scope.
 For simple tasks or goals, such as answering frequently asked questions, a single agent may be sufficient.
-However, for more complex tasks, it may be necessary to use a team of agents to ensure the performance.
-For example, one agent can be responsible for question-answering interaction, while another agent can be designed for analysing context data.
-However, using multiple agents can also introduce communication costs between agents and increase the level of design complexity.
+However, for more complex tasks, it may be necessary to use multi-agents to ensure the performance.
+For example, one agent can be responsible for generating the plan which may include multiple tasks, while other agents can be designed for completing the tasks by leveraging different tools.
+However, using multi-agents can also introduce communication costs between agents and increase the level of design complexity.